plushexe351/Ecommerce-mangastore/README.md

 # E-commerce App (Nike Clone)

-This project is a clone of the Nike website, designed to provide users with a seamless shopping experience.
+This project is an Ecommerce store for Manga, designed to provide users with a seamless shopping experience.
 The app is built using React for the frontend and Firebase for the backend.
 It is fully responsive and allows users to browse products, manage their cart, and place orders.
-Additionally, the app includes an admin panel for managing product listings.
+Additionally, the app includes an admin panel for managing product listings, orders and sales.

 ## Features